Burmese python: As an invasive species

 Numerous efforts have been made to eliminate the Burmese python population in the last decade.
 Understanding the preferred habitat of the species is needed to narrow down the python hunt.
 Burmese pythons have been found to select broad-leafed and low-flooded habitats.
 Broad-leafed habitats comprise cypress, overstory, and coniferous forest.
 Though aquatic marsh environments would be a great source for prey, the pythons seem to prioritize environments allowing for morphological and behavioral camouflage to be protected from predators.
 Also, the Burmese pythons in Florida have been found to prefer elevated habitats, since this provides the optimal conditions for nesting.
 In addition to elevated habitats, edge habitats are common places where Burmese pythons are found for thermoregulation, nesting, and hunting purposes.

 One of the Burmese python eradication movements with the biggest influence was the 2013 Florida Python Challenge.
 This was a month-long contest wherein a total of 68 pythons were removed.
 The contest offered incentives such as prizes for longest and greatest number of captured pythons.
 The purpose of the challenge was to raise awareness about the invasive species, increase participation from the public and agency cooperation, and to remove as many pythons as possible from the Florida Everglades.
 The challenge has run a few times again since then and is now an annual event over the duration of ten days.
-Recently, in 2023, it resulted in 209 pythons removed by 1,050 participants.
+The 2023 challenge resulted in 209 pythons removed by 1,050 participants.

-A study from 2017 introduced a new method for identifying the presence of Burmese pythons in southern Florida; this method involves the screening of mosquito blood.
-Since the introduction of the Burmese python in Florida, mosquito communities use the pythons as hosts even though they are recently introduced.
+A study from 2017 introduced a new method for identifying the presence of Burmese pythons in southern Florida utilizing the screening of mosquito blood.
+Since the introduction of the Burmese python in Florida, mosquito communities use the pythons as hosts.

 Invasive Burmese pythons also face certain physiological changes.
 Unlike their native South Asian counterparts who spend long periods fasting due to seasonal variation in prey availability, pythons in Florida feed year-round due to the constant availability of food.
 They are also vulnerable to cold stress, with winter freezes resulting in mortality rates of up to 90%.
 Genomic data suggests natural selection on these populations favors increased thermal tolerance as a result of these high-mortality freezes.

 They have carried Raillietiella orientalis, a pentastome parasitic disease, with them from Southeast Asia.
 Other reptiles in Florida have become infested, and the parasite appears to have become endemic.

 In April 2019, researchers captured and killed a large Burmese python in Florida's Big Cypress National Preserve.
 It was more than 17 ft long, weighed 140 lb, and contained 73 developing eggs.